Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Results

 \subsection{Kinetic model of xanthophyll-mediated photoprotection}

 Motivated by measurements of xanthophyll concentrations and NPQ in response to light exposure (as presented in the next section), we have developed a new model for the coupled LHCX1-xanthophyll cycle photoprotection system in \Nanno, as is summarised schematically in Fig.~\ref{fig-model-scheme}.
 Before presenting any results, we briefly summarise the features of the model (details of the kinetic equations are given in the SI).
-In the predecessor to this model\cite{Short2022} we neglected several important features which are included in the new model, such as the intermediate A, which we will show plays an essential role in photoprotective memory, and the capability of each xanthophyll to act as a quencher with LHCX1, which will be important for understanding the immediate response of \Nanno\ to light stress.
-Furthermore, we will show that the new model can quantitatively describe xanthophyll concentrations in cells, enabling us to estimate the absolute abundance of LHCX1 in \Nanno\ and estimate its absolute quenching rate.
+In the predecessor to this model,\cite{Short2022} we neglected several important features that are included in the new model presented here, such as the intermediate A, which we will show plays an essential role in photoprotective memory, and the capability of each xanthophyll to act as a quencher, facilitated by LHCX1, which will be important for understanding the immediate response of \Nanno\ to light stress.
+Furthermore, we will show that the new model can quantitatively describe xanthophyll concentrations in cells, enabling us to estimate the absolute abundance of quenching sites in \Nanno\ and estimate its absolute quenching rate.

 Overall the model involves 12 chemical species: the protein P, the three ``pool'' xanthophylls X = V, A and Z, three xanthophyll bound complexes PX in the non-quenching state and three in the quenching state QX, and the active (protonated) VDEa and inactive (unprotonated) VDEi forms of the VDE enzyme.
 Within the model, the protein P, binds the xanthophylls, X=V,A,Z, reversibly to form a complex PX.
-This PX complex is activated under high-light conditions to reversibly form an active quencher, establishing the \ce{PX <=> QX} equilibrium, which we assume arises due to protonation and conformational changes.
-Previous work has identified the protein P, which mediates this ``qE'' quenching mechanism, as LHCX1,\cite{Short2022,park2019a,Goss2006} although the actual active quencher could involve other proteins complexed with LHCX1.
-The total fluorescence decay rate $\tau_\mathrm{F}^{-1}$ of chlorophylls in the membrane is assumed to be related linearly to the concentration of the QX species,
+For simplicity we assume a single labile xanthophyll binding site per P, which we have found that this is sufficient to interpret the available experimental data.
+This PX complex is activated under HL (high light) conditions to reversibly form an active quencher, establishing the \ce{PX <=> QX} equilibrium, which we assume arises due to protonation and conformational changes.
+Previous work has identified LHCX1 as an essential component in activating the protein P, in the qE quenching mechanism,\cite{Short2022,park2019a,Goss2006} although the actual active quencher PX/QX could involve other proteins, especially since it is not known if LHCX1 binds pigments, and alternatively LHCX1 may just induce the conformational changes in P to activate quenching.
+Thus the precise identity of PX/QX is open to interpretation.
+The total fluorescence decay rate $\tau_\mathrm{F}(t)^{-1}$of chlorophylls in the membrane at a given time in the experiment $t$ is assumed to be related linearly to the concentration of the QX species,